-If filament is melted, replace damaged fuse, refer to FRONT FUSE or REAR FUSE HOLDER AND FUSIBLE LINKS below for proper rating.
+If filament is melted, replace damaged fuse, refer to FRONT FUSE BOX DE-SCRIPTION and REAR FUSE HOLDER AND FUSIBLE LINKS below for proper rating.

-1. Fuse

-2. Check if melted
+- 1. Fuse - 2.
+Check if melted

 NOTICE Do not use a higher rated fuse as this can cause severe damage.